 What are the SNP’s policies on animal welfare?

-In this Parliament the SNP Scottish Government will undertake a wildlife crime prevention review and set up a Wildlife Crime Investigation Unit as part of Police Scotland.
+Over the past five years wildlife crime has fallen by 15 per cent but there is no room for complacency.
+That’s why in this Parliament the SNP Scottish Government will undertake a wildlife crime prevention review and set up a Wildlife Crime Investigation Unit as part of Police Scotland.

 We will introduce tough new regulations on the use of electronic training collars for animals.
 To help prevent animal suffering the use of electric pulse, sonic and spray collars will be prohibited, unless under the guidance of an approved trainer or vet.